tomsherborne/minotaur/README.md

 Hi Genie!

 This is a run down of the `minotaur` code to help you get started.
-This project uses [AllenNLP](https://github.com/allenai/allennlp) (RIP) and the full environment is in `minotaur.yaml` (likely including some unnecessary packages).
+This project uses [AllenNLP](https://github.com/allenai/allennlp) (RIP) and the full environment is in `requirements.txt`.

 You specify an experiment as a `json` config file and then run this using: